2022–Ongoing

 04

-v2’s best practices decision: mode switching lives at the token layer, not the component layer.
-Every component reads from semantic variables that resolve differently per mode.
-Light and dark are byproducts of the same component definition.
+The components below are the foundational primitives the audit flagged as most common. v2’s mode switching lives at the token layer; every component reads from semantic variables that resolve per mode, so light and dark are byproducts of the same component definition.

 FIG Same component file with two modes. v2 has 4x the variables of v1 (117 → 476) and 80% fewer static styles (116 → 26), because the variables absorbed what styles used to do.